ALL ABOUT becky

 2015 /

-I Finished college for counseling and spent time working with adults with IDD and autism, doing photography on the side
+Finished my degree in counseling and spent several years working with adults with IDD and autism.
+Photography on the side.

 2013 /